Neuville Grid Data: Networks Power Monitoring

 The electrification of heat and transport alongside the decentralisation of energy production is putting additional strain on local electricity networks and driving the requirements on District Network Operators to become District Systems Operators, with full active management of the infrastructure.

-In 2017, Energy Systems Catapult and the Power Networks Demonstration Centre (PNDC) in Strathclyde, launched the Power Systems Challenge, with the aim to collaborate with and test an SME’s solution to one of five key challenges identified in the Future Power Systems Architecture programme and to demonstrate the capability and behaviour of the network in response.
-Neuville Grid Data was selected as the partner SME to take the project forward.
+In 2017, Energy Systems Catapult and the Power Networks Demonstration Centre in Strathclyde, launched the Power Systems Challenge, with the aim to collaborate with and test an SME’s solution to one of five key challenges identified in the to Future Power Systems Architecture programme and to demonstrate the capability and behaviour of the network in response.
+Neuville Grid Data was competitively selected by a panel, including experts from the University of Strathclyde, Scottish and Southern Energy, Scottish Power and UK Power Networks, to test their hardware technology for an 11kV testbed demonstration at PNDC.

 Energy Systems Catapult is home to the Innovator Support Platform (ISP) that draws on Catapult capabilities and assets, along with those of our partners.
 The ISP provides innovators with tailored incubation and acceleration support to selected SMEs to help address systemic barriers, de-risk innovation, help businesses scale and secure investment.